blackboldse/javascript-oop-tut/README.md

 ### Encapsulation

 Encapsulation is a restriction mechanism making accessing the data impossilbe without using special methods dedicated for this.
-In the example below we marked weight as a private property and in order to get and set a value we need to use the getter and setter method:
+In the example below we marked weight as a private property and in order to get and set a value we need to use the <code>getter</code> and <code>setter</code> method:

 ```js
 class Cat extends Animal {